raku-community-modules/Web-App/README.md

 ## Connector Engine Modules

-None of the connector modules are required by default, so you'll need to install them yourself whichever one you want to use via Panda.
+None of the connector modules are required by default, so you'll need to install them yourself whichever one you want.

   * [SCGI](https://github.com/supernovus/SCGI)